OWASP/CheatSheetSeries/cheatsheets/Database_Security_Cheat_Sheet.md

 - Configure a regular back of the database.
   - Ensure that the backups are protected with appropriate permissions, and ideally encrypted.

-The following section gives a number of key recommendation for specific database software.
-These should be considered alongside any vendor provided hardening guidelines, as well as third party guidelines such as the [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/).

-## Database Specific Recommendations

-The following section gives some further recommendations for specific database software, in addition to the more general recommendations given above.
+The following sections gives some further recommendations for specific database software, in addition to the more general recommendations given above.

 ### Microsoft SQL Server